3StrandTech/SIEM-Log-Analysis-Project/README.md

 <h2> Lessons Learned </h2>

-I learned how to install and configure a network virtually in Oracle VirtualBox including the PC endpoints, router/firewall, and Wazuh server.
+I learned how to install and configure a network virtually in Oracle VirtualBox including the Linux endpoints, router/firewall, and Wazuh server.
 I was able to generate failed logins and was able to verify the failed login in the Wazuh logs.
 I gained an appreciation for the detail and planning involved in network setup and got experience with Dashboard Query Language (DQL) in searching for the failed authentication logs within Wazuh.
 I feel much more confident in log analysis as a result of this lab